rafasoares/cancancan-wiki/Upgrading-to-1.4.md

 end
 ```

-This block will be triggered with every check no matter if only a class is passed in to the `can?` check.
+This block will be triggered with every check even when a class is passed in to the `can?` call.

 ## Internationalization